dtcc-platform/dtcc/docs/usage_viewer.rst

     window = dtcc.viewer.Window(1200, 800)

     # Add meshes with data or colors to the scene for rendering.
-    # To provide data for coloring the keyword argument "mesh_data="" is used.
+    # To provide data for coloring the keyword argument "data="" is used.
-    # To provied colors directly the keyword argument "mesh_colors=" is used.
     scene.add_mesh("Building mesh", building_mesh)
     scene.add_mesh("Ground mesh", ground_mesh)
-    scene.add_mesh("Boundary mesh", boundary_mesh)

     # Add a pointcloud with data or colors to the scene for rendering.
-    # To provide data for coloring the keyword argument "pc_data="" is used.
+    # To provide data for coloring the keyword argument "data="" is used.
-    # To provied colors directly the keyword argument "pc_colors=" is used.
     scene.add_pointcloud("Point cloud", pc)

     # Render geometry